asoffer/reflect-this-presentation/cppnow-2023/development-speed.md

 NOTES:

-* `__builtin_dump_struct` was something we considered using but in was not very robust.
-* It gives a debug representation of the fields in a struct by repeatedly calling a user-provided printf-like function.
-* It has access to to the field names at compile-time!
+* ...`__builtin_dump_struct` improved significantly, to the point where we were comfortable relying on it.

 ---

-* I love these comments so much.
-Yes you can use this for reflection.
-Yes, you do need to parse the input.
+* When I took this screeshsot, this was the top voted comment, and I love it so much.
+READ COMMENTS
+* This is almost exactly what we're going to do.

 @@@